Developing atomic force microscope with multiple probe tips grabbing single molecules is intentionally blocked by useless quantum mechanics.

 The unphysical quantum mechanical shapeless atomic model has to conduct many painstaking useless calculations of (pseudo-)potential energies in many different atomic positions of probe tips and molecules, which is too time-consuming

-Quantum mechanics and DFT unable to give actual atomic shape has to conduct many extremely time-consuming SCF energy calculations in many different positions of atoms of the molecules and microscope probe tip, as shown in Fig.3'-middle, which is called geometry optimization or relaxation consisting of multiple time-consuming SCF calculations ( this p.28-53, this 2~4th-paragraphs, this-p.18-2.3.2 ).
+Quantum mechanics and DFT unable to give actual atomic shape has to conduct many extremely time-consuming SCF energy calculations in many different positions of atoms, molecules and microscope probe tip, as shown in Fig.3' which is called geometry optimization ( this p.4 ) or relaxation consisting of multiple time-consuming SCF calculations ( this p.28-53, this 2~4th-paragraphs, this-p.18-2.3.2 ).

-This quantum mechanics or DFT takes too much time to describe molecules measured by multi-probe atomic force microscopes, because physicists have to repeat the extremely-time-consuming calculations of the chosen (fake) wavefunctions' coefficients in many different positions of atoms of the molecules, (multiple) microscope probe tips 1 and 2 ( this p.6-1st~2nd-paragraphs ).
+This quantum mechanics or DFT takes too much time to describe molecules measured by multi-probe atomic force microscopes ( this-p.3-5th-sentence ), because physicists have to repeat the extremely-time-consuming calculations of the chosen (fake) wavefunctions' coefficients in many different positions of atoms of the molecules, (multiple) microscope probe tips 1 and 2 ( this p.6-1st~2nd-paragraphs ).

 This p.4-DFT calculations (of this research ) say

-"the calculations only take into account the sample molecule and the Cu2CO (probe) tip, No macroscopic.. tip or the substrate were added to the calculations (= because of too time-consuming to consider the substrate atoms below the sample molecule in DFT, this p.3-1st-paragraph ).
+"the calculations only take into account the sample molecule and the Cu2CO (probe) tip, No macroscopic.. tip or the substrate were added to the calculations (= because of being too time-consuming to consider the atoms of the tip and the substrate in DFT, this p.3-1st-paragraph ).
 For this reason, attractive forces could be underrepresented (= DFT calculations are wrong )"

 This p.5-2nd-paragraph says

 "This and the relaxation of the whole tip-sample system make the calculations of entire Δf (= quartz sensor's frequency change by atomic force ) images including the relaxations too complex to be carried out within feasible time.
-The calculation of the Δf(x) line profiles (Fig.2D, this p.17 = just a very small molecule within ~ 8Å ) took about a week computation time on a large computer facility"
+The calculation of the Δf(x) (= molecular potential force ) line profiles (Fig.2D, this p.17 = just estimating the potential forces around a very small molecule within ~ 8Å ) took about a week computation time on a large computer facility"

 Just using the simple atomic model with experimentally-measured atomic shape is OK to identify and build useful molecular devices.

-So just using real atomic shape measured by the (multi-probe) atomic force microscope is necessary to identify various molecules and build useful molecular machines, and the impractically-time-consuming quantum mechanics and DFT shapeless atomic model (= unphysical wavefunctions, this-last-paragraph, this p.15 ) are unnecessary, just obstructing nano-technology.
+So just using real atomic shape measured by the (multi-probe) atomic force microscope (and treating each molecule as a real object with shape ) is OK to identify various molecules immediately and build useful molecular machines.

 To protect old vested interests, academia forces the useless, time-consuming quantum mechanical (DFT) model which just hampers the use of practical multi-probe atomic force microscopes.

-But today's academia and universities need these unphysical, useless quantum mechanics and DFT model which just prevents the developing useful multi-probe atomic force microscopes (= though they already have the technology of building the useful multi-probe atomic force microscopes ) and leads to raising tuition limitlessly.
+Today's academia and universities need these unphysical, useless quantum mechanics and DFT model ( this p.5 ) lacking real atomic shape which just prevent the developing useful multi-probe atomic force microscopes (= though they already have the technology of building the useful multi-probe atomic force microscopes ) and lead to today's fake harmful science making our life unhappy.

 Efficient, speedy artificial chemical reactions are possible in multi-probe atomic force microscopes.